Miguel-Adarlo/appdensitycalculation/README.md

 }
 ```

-**2. Divide the area of the region by the number of barangays**\
+**2. Divide the area of the region by the number of barangays per region**\
-Done by division in R
+Done by division in R. Result was the area of each barangay.

 ```
 {